 9. Blogging will help you teach others and learn from them

 Blogging can help you teach others.
-Through your blog, your students, as well as the non math people can learn.
-On the contrary, it can help you get feedback from other bloggers.
+Through your blog, your students, as well as the non-math persons can learn.
+It can also help you get feedback from other bloggers.
 For example, you have a new lesson and it did not work in your class.
 You can blog about it and get feedback from other teachers.
 Besides, you will also learn what other math bloggers are doing.
 For example, how do math bloggers create equations on their blogs?
 Hmmm… I’m sure some mathematics teachers don’t know about Latex.

 10. Blogging will help you earn extra income